Exact, Nonparametric Sensitivity Analysis for Observational Studies of Contingency Tables: Setup

 \subsection{Review: Potential Outcomes, Randomized Experiments, and Testing the Sharp Null of No Effect}

-We briefly review potential outcomes, randomized experiments, and testing the sharp null of no effect.
-Let \( r_s^{(i)} \in \{1,\ldots,J\} \) denote the potential outcome of subject \( s \) under treatment \( i \) where the notation implicitly assumes no interference \citep{cox1958planning}.
-Also, the observed outcome for each subject is a realization of the potential outcome under the treatment that they receive:
+We briefly review the potential outcomes framework, randomized experiments, and testing the sharp null of no effect in an $I$ by $J$ contingency table.
+For each subject $s$, let \( r_s^{(i)} \in \{1,\ldots,J\} \) denote the potential outcome of subject \( s \) under treatment \( i \) and the observed outcome for each subject is a realization of one of the potential outcomes: